gomahajan/cm-q1/ibm/README.md

 ## A survey on wearable systems for monitoring and early diagnosis for the elderly [59]
 survey-health-sensors

-## Activity knowledge transfer in smart environments
+## Activity knowledge transfer in smart environments [51]
 knowledge-transfer-smart-homes

 ## Recognizing Daily Activities with RFID-Based Sensors
+## Inferring activities from interactions with objects
 daily-rfid
 - Discusses the use of WISP sensor architecture.
 - Uses HMM as a model.
 - Does not require user to wear bracelet.
 - Compared with iBracelet

-## An ‘Object-Use Fingerprint’: The Use of Electronic Sensors for Human Identification
+## An ‘Object-Use Fingerprint’: The Use of Electronic Sensors for Human Identification [79]
 sensor-human-identification

-## Fine-Grained Activity Recognition by Aggregating Abstract Object Usage
+## Fine-Grained Activity Recognition by Aggregating Abstract Object Usage [78]
 fine-grained-object
 - Philipose et al. [15]
 - demonstrate accurate activity recognition in the presence of **interleaved and interrupted activities**.